Director: Ken Russell

 - 'Now' required

 After escaping from the rebellion, Tommy climbs hills and mountains to the spot where he was conceived.
 Borrowdale Valley in the Cumbrian Lake District is stated by Ken Russell.
 Jim Mills advises that the water is Buttermere and the spot where Tommy is climbing was about a mile south of the southern edge of it.
 Jim found an uploaded picture on Google Maps that matches well to this capture but I have been unable to make any contact with the copyright owner.
+Whilst in the area recently Jim was talking to locals around and learned that the location of this Capture was most certainly Haystacks, another popular hike in the area.
+It's also confirmed on a couple of hiking websites.
+Maybe you could do that hike for us next time Jim.
 (RL)